SEARCH & WILDFLOWER HOME PAGE BLUE/PURPLE

 Woods, Joseph, 1776-1864: English architect who botanized extensively.
 Retired from architecture when 59 and devoted himself to botany.
 He received wide recognition for his “Synopsis of the British Species of Rosa”.
 Made numerous European botanical excursions and published botanical papers.
 In 1850 wrote the popular The Tourist’s Flora: A Descriptive Catalogue of the Flowering Plants and Ferns of the British Islands, France, Germany, Switzerland, Italy, and the Italian Islands based on his years of botanizing in Europe.
 Rosa woodsii

 Wooton, Elmer Ottis, 1865-1945: Professor of Botany at the New Mexico College of Agriculture and Mechanic Arts in Las Cruces, New Mexico.
 He wrote Descriptions of New Plants Preliminary to a Report Upon the Flora of New Mexico (1913) and Flora of New Mexico (1915).
-Kelly Allred, recently retired professor and herbarium curator at New Mexico State University, calls Wooton "the preeminent botanist of New Mexico".
+Kelly Allred, former professor and herbarium curator at New Mexico State University, called Wooton "the preeminent botanist of New Mexico".
 Senecio wootonii

 Wormskjold, Morton, 1783-1845: Danish botanist who led a naval expedition to Greenland in 1813 and made the first major collection of Greenland flora.
 Subsequently sailed with Adelbert von Chamisso and J. F. Eschscholtz on Captain Otto Kotzebue's exploring voyage on the cutterbrig Rurik.
 (Read about the voyage).
 Veronica wormskjoldii variety wormskjoldii

 Wyeth, Nathaniel Jarvis, 1802-1856: Massachusetts hotelier and ice-making entrepreneur who in 1832 traveled by land to Oregon in an unsuccessful attempt to set up a fur trading business.
-Click to read about Wyeth's 1832 trip.
 On the return portion of this trip in 1833 Wyeth collected numerous plants for his botanist friend Thomas Nuttall, who described 55 new species from Wyeth's collections.
-Included in the collection was Castilleja angustifolia, the first plant collected for science in the Intermountain West, the area that Arthur Cronquist, Arthur Holmgren, Noel Holmgren, Pat Holmgren, and James Reveal 150 years later cover in their famous, Intermountain Flora.
+Included in the collection was Castilleja angustifolia, the first plant collected for science in the Intermountain West, the area that Arthur Cronquist, Arthur Holmgren, Noel Holmgren, Pat Holmgren, and James Reveal 150 years later covered in their famous, Intermountain Flora.

-Wyeth returned home he immediately made plans for a second western trip, a trip he had begun planning at least as early as July 1833 in a letter to Nuttall:
+Wyeth returned home he immediately busied himself with purchasing and forming alliances for a second western trip, a trip he had begun planning at least as early as July 1833 in a letter to Nuttall:

 Among the species that Nuttall described from Wyeth's first western trip collections of 1832-1833 were Iris missouriensis, Fritillaria atropurpurea, and Wyethia amplexicaulis, a large, lovely, and common Asteraceae that often covers dozens of acres of montane meadows.